Zaczero/php-electrum-class/README.md

   * $fee_level - transaction priority *(range from 0.0 to 1.0)*
   * return - sat/byte fee rate

 Returns recommended sat/byte fee rate for chosen priority. $fee_level = 0 means that you don't care when the transaction will be going through.
-You just want to save as much as possible on the fee. $fee_level = 1 means that you want to process the transaction as fast as possible.
+You just want to save as much as possible on the fee. $fee_level = 1 means that you want to process the transaction as soon as possible.

 ---